 Additionally, the bill introduces new reporting requirements, including a mandate for the commissioner to present a report to the legislative assembly's appropriations committees during each regular session.
-This report must summarize the department's activities, revenues, and expenditures.
-The salary and expenses of the commissioner and deputies will now be determined within the budget approved by the boards, rather than being solely based on legislative appropriations.
-The act is set to expire on June 30, 2029, after which it will no longer be effective.
+This report will summarize the department's activities, revenues, and expenditures.
+The bill also modifies the language regarding the salaries of the commissioner and deputies, specifying that their salaries and expenses must align with the budgets approved by the boards rather than being solely dependent on legislative appropriations.
+The act is set to expire on June 30, 2029.

 Statutes affected: